mohaminemed/LLMGooAQ/README.md

 ## Citation

 LLMGooAQ was produced as part of a research study entitled LLMChain: Blockchain-based Reputation System for Sharing and Evaluating Large Language Models.
-Please use the following citation to cite the dataset.
+Please use the provided citation to reference the dataset.

 ```